Turned the teak plantations into fields for families

 Positive effect on the trees

 By letting local families grow food, more than 70 tons of beans were produced on the four plantations.
 A proportion of the beans were sold at local markets.
-The food production also had a positive effect on the trees.
+Food production also had a positive effect on the trees.

 “Bean plants add nitrogen to the soil, which gives better fertilization.
 In addition, the families kept weeds away from their crops, which is an ecological way of controlling weeds,” says Berg before adding: